nf-core/eager/docs/usage.md

 The number of bases to extend the reference genome with.
 By default this is set to `500` if not specified otherwise.

-> modifies circulargenerator and realignsamfile parameter: `-e`
+> Modifies circulargenerator and realignsamfile parameter: `-e`

 ##### `--circulartarget`